JiangYingEr/LoopGen/Experiment/Stealthiness/SISTAR/readme.md

 2. Copy the files in This directory to the BMv2 directory.
 If there are files with the same name, **overwrite** them

-3.Start the BMv2 Software Switch
+3. Start the BMv2 Software Switch

     >make

-4.Load Flow Table Entries for Testing
+4. Load Flow Table Entries for Testing

     >./entry-h1-h2.sh